(Updated Oct. 20, 2025)

 Tough break

-Galarraga raised hopes for a comeback with a strong spring training in 1992, batting .314 with 12 RBI in exhibition games, but in the second game of the regular season he suffered a broken right wrist when hit by a pitch from Mets reliever Wally Whitehurst.
+Galarraga raised hopes for a comeback with a strong spring training in 1992, batting .314 with 12 RBI in exhibition games.
+However, in the second game of the regular season, he suffered a cracked right wrist when hit by a pitch from Mets reliever Wally Whitehurst.

 Galarraga returned to the lineup May 22, but he pressed at the plate and went into a funk.
 He entered July with a .185 batting average and no home runs.